frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 {: .center}
 ![/images/how-to-pcb-part-1/Untitled%208.png](/images/how-to-pcb-part-1/Untitled%208.png)

 Add all of your components to your schematic.
 Make sure you give yourself a bunch of room around components to create connections.
-I also try to keep things in logical groupings because the simpler the diagram the less likely-hood of design bugs.
+You should also try to sort the parts in logical groupings, the simpler your schematic, the less likely-hood of bugs.

 While placing components there are a few useful tools at your disposal.
 The Move, Rotate and Copy tools at the top of the left panel are all useful for organizing your schematic.
 When you want to select an object, the easiest thing to do is to click the + symbol (probably either at the center, or the origin of the part).